henriksod/Fabrik2DArduino/README.md

   shoulder.write(min(180, max(0, shoulderAngle + 180/2)));
   elbow.write(min(180, max(0, elbowAngle + 180/2)));

-  // The following delay is just a part of this example delay(1000);
+  // The following delay is just a part of this example, remove it delay(1000);

   // Solve IK, move down to x=150, y=10